The second law of thermodynamics

 On average, the surface of the earth receives about 180 W/m2 over a 24 hour period, but, because energy does not like to be concentrated, we can only get access to small amounts of this solar energy influx.
 More specifically; solar panels made from common materials which are sufficiently abundant for mass production typically manage to convert about 10% of the incoming solar radiation to useful electricity and solar thermal is even worse.
 When considered relative to the solar radiation falling on the total plant area, a large solar thermal power plant produces electricity at an efficiency of less than 3%.

 Solar panels therefore can generate about 18 W/m2 of electricity on average while solar thermal is restricted to about 5 W/m2.
-This implies that you would need 5.5 m2 of solar panels or 20 m2 of solar thermal power plant to power a single traditional 100 W light bulb 24/7 (if you have the energy storage capacity to smooth out the intermittent nature of solar power of course).
+Actually solar PV farms (which require significant spacing between the panels) also have a power density of about 5 W/m2.
+This implies that you would need about 20 m2 of solar farm to power a single traditional 100 W light bulb 24/7 (if you also have the energy storage capacity to smooth out the intermittent nature of solar power of course).

 For some real-world examples of the economic challenges facing renewables one can look to Germany, which now faces growing public resistance to the electricity price increases caused by renewables, and Denmark, where large-scale wind generation is helping to provide the most expensive electricity in the developed world (about 33% more expensive than their closest rival, Belgium, according to Wikipedia).
 Unlike Germany, however, Denmark still has wide public support for its ambitious renewable energy program (possibly mainly because they make so much money from selling wind energy technology to the rest of the world).
 I sincerely hope that this public support stays strong within an environment of escalating prices and dwindling economic growth.